-Canadian citizens living in French Polynesia or Wallis and Futuna and requiring official documents, can contact the Consular and Passport Section of the Canadian High Commission in Canberra for assistance.
+Canadian citizens living in New Caledonia and requiring official documents, including Canadian passports, should contact the Consular and Passport Section of the Canadian High Commission in Canberra for assistance.
 Check out also the Canadian travel advice for New Caledonia.

-Further information, including passport and other forms, are available at www.australia.gc.ca.
+Further information, including Canadian passports and other forms, is available at www.australia.gc.ca.